Chr0nos/motorized/README.md

 - Document : they are a root level document.
 - EmbeddedDocument: They are nested documents

-then we have a mixin `NoPrivateAttributes` wich is used to avoid saving private attributes in the database, private attributes startswith `_`.
+then we have a mixin `PrivatesAttrsMixin` wich is used to avoid saving private attributes in the database, private attributes startswith `_`.
 In all cases `pydantic` will not process private attributes.